Best Budget Accommodations in Iceland!

 4. Vik (Southern Iceland, by Skogafoss Waterfall)

-We tried & tried to find budget accommodations in Vik ~ but the best we could do was around $100/night, at Hotel Katla.
-Hotel Katla isn’t much to write home about: rooms are small & old-fashioned, with a log cabin feel, but there is an outdoor hot tub & large restaurant & bar on the property.
+We tried to find budget accommodations in Vik ~ but the best we could do was around $100/night, at Hotel Katla.
+Hotel Katla has been updated since we’ve been there: rooms are sleek & modern, with very comfortable beds, & some with views.
+There’s also an outdoor hot tub & large restaurant & bar on-property.

-For a Fancier Option in Vik: Try the Icleandair Hotel Vik ($170+).
-It’s more chic than Hotel Katla, with beautifully-appointed rooms & gorgeous views.
+For a Fancier Option in Vik: Try Hotel Vik ($170+).
+It’s a little more chic than Hotel Katla, with beautifully-appointed rooms & gorgeous views.
 Common areas are stylish, decorated in light blue & neutral tones.
-Icelandair is an upscale hotel chain, with hotels in Reykjavik, Selfoss, & Keflavik.
+This hotel is part of an upscale hotel chain, with other properties in Reykjavik, Selfoss, & Keflavik.

 This cozy bar & a good pint await you in Northern Iceland, at Akureyri Backpackers Hostel. $22+/night!